Sanskrit College and University: Transformation into a university

 The Sanskrit College and University, West Bengal Bill 2015, aimed at transforming Sanskrit College into a university was passed in West Bengal Assembly on 17 December 2015.

-The university was established vide The Sanskrit College and University, West Bengal Act 2015 on 19 February 2016 and became functional on 15 June 2016 when the first vice-chancellor, Dilipkumar Mohanta, joined the institute.
+The university was established vide The Sanskrit College and University, West Bengal Act 2015 on 19 February 2016 and became functional on 15 June 2016 when the first vice-chancellor, Dilip Kumar Mohanto, joined the institute.

 Campus

 The Sanskrit College and University is located on College Street in central Kolkata, India.
-Its centrality is heightened by its proximity to Hindu School, Presidency University, Kolkata, the University of Calcutta, and the Indian Coffee House.It has also an academic and research campus at Nabadwip.
+Its centrality is heightened by its proximity to Hindu School, Medical College Kolkata, Presidency University, University of Calcutta, and the Indian Coffee House.
+It has also an academic and research campus at Nabadwip.

 Organization and Administration

 Governance

-The governor of West Bengal is the chancellor of the Sanskrit College and University.
+The Governor of West Bengal is the chancellor of the Sanskrit College and University.
 The Vice-chancellor of the Sanskrit College and University is the chief executive officer of the university.
-Raj Kumar Kothari is the current Vice-chancellor of the university.
+Ayan Bhattacharjee is the current Vice-chancellor of the university.